scribu/wp-scb-framework-example/readme.txt

 == Description ==

-This is a base plugin required by other plugins.
-It consists of several classes that help plugin developers write plugins easier.
+This is a plugin toolkit that helps developers write plugins faster.
+It consists of several classes which handle common tasks:

-These classes are:

 * *scbForms* - form generation
-* *scbOptions* - option handling
 * *scbAdminPage* - admin page generation
 * *scbBoxesPage* - admin page with meta boxes
 * *scbWidget* - widget generation
+* *scbOptions* - option handling
 * *scbCron* - cron handling

-You can learn more about it [here](http://scribu.net/wordpress/scb-framework).
+You can read more about it [here](http://scribu.net/wordpress/scb-framework).